Obama fights back after debate setback

 Obama faces another hurdle as soon as Friday morning, when the monthly jobs figures come out for September, a reminder of the tough economic plight faced by millions of Americans.

-Economists polled by Reuters expect the unemployment rate to be anywhere between 8.0 and 8.3 percent, with non-farm payrolls adding 113,000 new jobs, up from 96,000 in August.
+Economists polled by Reuters expect the unemployment rate to be anywhere between 8 and 8.3 percent, with non-farm payrolls adding 113,000 jobs, up from 96,000 in August.

 EUROPEAN WORRIES